 Every donation, of whatever amount, is incredibly important to our aims.

 Dené (Nai) struggled with poor mental health from a young age.
 As she grew up, the daily battles that she courageously fought became more and more challenging.
-At times during her teenage years she received help from CAMHS.
-It never seemed enough or that the right questions were asked.
-She never felt like it really helped.
+At times during her teenage years she received help from statutory mental health services but she felt that their approach didn't work for her.